MIMI-wfp/nga_spatial_smoothing/README.md

-# Bayesian spatial smoothing methods to produce ADM2 level estimates from HCES data
+# Application of Bayesian spatial models for producing ADM2 level estimates of inadequate micronutrient intake using Household Consumption and Expenditure Surveys

-In this repository I will apply bayesian spatial smoothing methods to produce more reliable ADM2 level estimates from HCES data.
-In this particular case study I will use the Nigeria Living Standards Survey (NLSS) 2018-19, to estimate risk of inadequate vitamin B12 intake from the diet.
-The NLSS is designed to be representative only down to the ADM1 level, therefore estimates that are generated for finer spatial resolutions are likely to be unstable and sensitive to outliers.
-To solve this problem, I will apply bayesian spatial smoothing models such as the Besag-York-Mollié (BYM) model to reduce the instability of estimates by smoothing estimates both locally and globally in space.
+The Modelling and Mapping Inadequate Micronutrient Intake (MIMI) team at WFP estimates and predicts indicators of inadequate micronutrient intake across multiple Low- and Middle-Income Countries (LMICs).
+Geographic disaggregation and mapping of these estimates can be used by nutrition policy and programme decision-makers to identify high risk areas and assess the equity of planned nutrition interventions such as Large-Scale Food Fortification (LSFF).
+The MIMI team ensures that this evidence is provided to stakeholders through direct engagement and through platforms such as WFP’s HungerMapLive.

+Where available, the MIMI team uses Household Consumption and Expenditure Surveys (HCES) to estimate the risk of inadequate micronutrient intake.
+However, as most HCES are only representative to the first administrative level (ADM1), estimates at finer spatial resolutions are unstable due to data sparsity.

+This project explores whether stable estimates of inadequate micronutrient intake at the ADM2 level can be produced through the application of Bayesian spatial modelling techniques.